 Identifying your perfect broker

 Brokers are the people that give us the opportunity to trade.
 In the past, before the internet was invented, the only form of Forex in the world was institutional, meaning that only banks were able to act as intermediaries, and they had quite a high minimum deposit ratio.
 A Forex broker is the creation of financial digitalization, which now helps people like you and me conduct our trades without serious interference.

 But there are ways you need to choose your broker because there’s quite a lot of them.
-The best thing you can do is to check their trading interface, to look how most of the trades on their platform go.
+The best thing you can do is to check their trading interface, to look at how most of the trades on their platform go.
 Another way is to check how they actually generate income, are their spreads way too high?
 Do they have high commissions?
 Are they a Market Maker or an ECO?
 So on and so forth.

 You get the picture, the broker is a service provider, not a commodity provider.
 So in order to truly see what they’re worth it’s important to see reviews about their services, trading frequencies and order processing skills.